cgonc/BLOG/blogv1/_posts/plnotes/2015-01-27-functional-paradigm-warm-up.markdown

 {% endhighlight %}
 <p align="justify">
-When observing the evaluation of map function one can see its type which takes a function whose type is ( take any type of and return any type of b) , and (a list type of a) and returns a list type of b.
+When observing the evaluation of map function one can see its type which takes a function whose type is ( take any type of 'a' and return any type of 'b' ) , and (a list type of 'a') and returns a list type of 'b'.
 It is really powerful for a language that makes your variables automatically generic for you.
 </p>